corigne/dot-neovim/README.md

 an issue ticket and I will happily look into handling it.

 Basic items, tab to cycle through autocompletion, enter to accept.
 Shift-enter to newline without accepting a suggestion.
 Everything else is self-explanatory.
-Keybinds are listed in [keybinds](Keybinds) below.
+Keybinds are listed in the section below.

 Enjoy!